an6634/HybridCloudFailover/README.md

 - **Azure**:
   - Load Balancer for traffic distribution.
-  - Virtual Machine for hosting the web application.
+  - Virtual Machine is used to host the web application.

 - **AWS**:
   - Application Load Balancer for failover support.